uryelah/ao-kanji/README.md

 ## About The App

-**Ao Kanji** consists of a single page web app for browsing, searching and studying Japanese Kanji.
+**Ao Kanji** consists of a single page web app for browsing, searching, and studying Japanese Kanji.

->Kanji (漢字, pronounced [kaɲdʑi] (About this soundlisten)) are the adopted logographic Chinese characters that are used in the Japanese writing system.
+>Kanji (漢字, pronounced [kaɲdʑi]) are the adopted logographic Chinese characters that are used in the Japanese writing system.
 They are used alongside the Japanese syllabic scripts hiragana and katakana.

 _[From wikipedia](Kanji)_

-For this project I chose a free API that serves kanji lists and details, including examples of usage and pronunciation, in the app it's possible to browse a pre-defined list of kanjis or do you own search based on a latin alphabeth word.
+For this project I chose a free API that serves kanji lists and details, including examples of usage and pronunciation, in the app, it's possible to browse a pre-defined list of kanjis or do you own search based on a Latin alphabet word.

 **Features**